Why would a baby go on a breast-feeding strike?

 Common causes of a breast-feeding strike include:

 - Pain or discomfort.
-Teething, thrush or a cold sore can cause mouth pain during breast-feeding, and an ear infection can cause pain during sucking.
-An injury or soreness from an immunization might cause discomfort in a certain breast-feeding position.
+Teething, thrush or a cold sore can cause mouth pain during breast-feeding, and an ear infection can cause pain during sucking or lying on one side.
+An injury or soreness from a vaccination might cause discomfort in a certain breast-feeding position.

 - Illness.
 A cold or stuffy nose can make it difficult for your baby to breathe during breast-feeding.